By David Nge | Last Updated: March 10, 2026

 Just be mindful that you will eventually need to upgrade once you hit the 2000 subscribers/customers cap.

-Beehiiv isn't your typical website builder, rather, it's a full-fledged newsletter platform for those who wants to build a brand with a following.
+Beehiiv isn't your typical website builder, rather, it's a full-fledged marketing platform for those who want to build a brand with a following.

 To show you an example, one of my favourite Beehiiv accounts to follow is Internet is Beautiful.